Name that Medical Diagnosis

 200

-A patient diagnosed with neurological symptom disorder states she suddently can't move or feel her left arm.
-What is the best therapeutic response?
+DAILY DOUBLE: A patient diagnosed with neurological symptom disorder states she suddently can't move or feel her left arm.
+What are the concepts/ideas as it relates to therapeutic responses when giving a response?

 Empathize and validate the concern